Agoda Hero Banner

 What are the most appropriate places to stay in Kusatsu for single visitors?

-Accommodations in Kusatsu that are exceptionally rated by solo travelers are Kusatsu Onsen Daitokan, Kusatsu-Onsen Hotel Resort and Kusatsu Hotel.
+Accommodations in Kusatsu that are exceptionally rated by solo travelers are KAMENOI HOTEL Kusatsu Resort, Kusatsu Hotel and Kusatsu Onsen Daitokan.

 What are the top places to stay around Kusatsu for business travelers?

-Properties around Kusatsu which are highly rated by business travelers are Kusatsu Onsen Daitokan, Kusatsu-Onsen Hotel Resort and Kusatsu Hotel.
+Properties around Kusatsu which are highly rated by business travelers are KAMENOI HOTEL Kusatsu Resort, Kusatsu Hotel and Kusatsu Onsen Daitokan.

 What are the preferred accommodations around Kusatsu for group visitors?

-Properties in Kusatsu that are well rated by group vacationers are Kusatsu Onsen Daitokan, Kusatsu-Onsen Hotel Resort and Kusatsu Hotel.
+Properties in Kusatsu that are well rated by group vacationers are KAMENOI HOTEL Kusatsu Resort, Kusatsu Hotel and Kusatsu Onsen Daitokan.

 What properties located in Kusatsu are very highly rated with respect to service?

-Accommodationsfound in Kusatsu that is very highly rated with respect to service include Hanaingen, AI/藍 and Private hot-spring Villa in Kusatsu.
+Accommodationsfound in Kusatsu that is very highly rated with respect to service include Private hot-spring Villa in Kusatsu, AI/藍 and English OK and 1 Group per day Kusatsu Onsen Ichiju.

 What are the very best places to stay found in Kusatsu that have spas?